-- 3.1 This Agreement covers all employees in the Editorial Department of the Publisher except the following positions are excluded from the application of this Agreement: Editor and Vice President of News; Managing Editor/On-Line; Managing Editor/Print; Managing Editor Production; Opinion Page Editor; Online Editor; Business Editor; News Night Editor; Director of Multimedia Images; Director of Newsroom Resources; Features-Day Editor; City Editor; Assistant Editor (3); Systems Editor; Associate Editor; Assistant Managing Editor News; Sports Editor; and Assistant Sports Editor.
+- 3.1 This Agreement covers all employees in the Editorial Department of the Publisher except the following positions are excluded from the application of this Agreement: Editor; Senior Editor/Digital; Managing Editor/Print; Managing Editor Production; Opinion Page Editor; Online Editor; Business Editor; News Night Editor; Visual Editor Multimedia Images; Director of Newsroom Resources; Local News Editor; Breaking News Editor/Lead; Assistant Editor (3); Systems Editor; News Editor; Assistant Managing Editor News; Regional Sports Content Editor; and Assistant Sports Editor.

 - 3.2 (a) As soon as possible and in any event within one week after the employee begins work at The Modesto Bee, the Publisher shall furnish the Guild in writing the following information for each employee:

 - (1) Name, address, sex and birth date

 - (2) Date of hire

 - (3) Classification and Job Title

 - (4) Job performance review date

 - (5) Salary

 - (6) Employee ID

 - (7) Experience level (where applicable)

 - (8) Department

 - (9) Ethnicity

 - (b) The Publisher shall notify the Guild in each case of the termination of an employee covered by this Agreement as soon as possible and in any event within one week of termination.

 - (c) The Publisher shall notify the Guild in writing of any change in classification other than changes resulting from operation of this Agreement.

 - (d) The Publisher shall supply the Guild on request, but not more than twice a year (inclusive of re-openers), with a list containing the following information on employees covered by this Agreement:

 - (1) Name, address, sex, and birth date

 - (2) Date of hire

 - (3) Classification and Job Title

 - (4) Job performance review date

 - (5) Salary

 - (6) Employee ID

 - (7) Experience level (where applicable)

 - (8) Department

 - (9) Ethnicity